Effective Use of Vendors in M&A Deal Processes

 Choosing vendors that understand your process, needs, and organization will also streamline their work and improve integration with your team.

-While the work of a vendor is valuable in isolation, most of the value of their work will come from its integration and coordination with your team and other workstreams.
+While a vendor's work is valuable in isolation, most of its value will come from its integration and coordination with your team and other workstreams.
 Some keys to achieving that broader value include:

 1. Preparation and clear expectations